rd2/tbd/pages/custom.md

 ### A side note on dimensioning

-Envelope surfaces are usually modelled in OpenStudio based on _outer_ dimensions (i.e. following the exterior cladding, as in ASHRAE 90.1 and Quebec's energy code), or on _inner_ dimensions (i.e. following the interior finishing, as in the Canadian NECB).
+Envelope surfaces are usually modelled in OpenStudio based on _outer_ dimensions (i.e. following the exterior cladding, as in ASHRAE 90.1 and Québec's energy code), or on _inner_ dimensions (i.e. following the interior finishing, as in the Canadian NECB).
 For most _flat_ edges, this isn't critical.
 But for concave or convex corners and parapets, adjustments to _psi_ values may be warranted if there is a mismatch in conventions between the OpenStudio model vs published _psi_ data.
-For instance, BETBG data reflects an _inner_ dimensioning convention, while ISO 14683 reports _psi_ values for both conventions.
+For instance, BETBG data reflect an _inner_ dimensioning convention, while ISO 14683 reports _psi_ values for both conventions.
 The following equation may be used to adjust BETBG _psi_ values for e.g., convex corners, when relying on _outer_ dimensions in OpenStudio.
 ```
 PSIe = PSIi + Uo * 2(Li - Le), where: